Key legislation and terminology

 When will a substitute decision-maker be needed to make health care decisions for another person at the end of life?

 A person is presumed to have capacity to make health care decisions.
-A person will have capacity if they can:
+The general test for capacity is whether a person can:

 - understand the nature and effect of decisions about the health care;